We hold a public training session every week where we make calls so that we can demonstrate real cold calling examples.

 Again does not have to be right away.
 We could even schedule 3 months from now.
 It just seems confusing to me that you find it important and don’t ever want to even have a short conversation about it.
 What do you think about putting a short call on the calendar?

-We hope these cold calling examples help you to get some ideas of either what to do or what not to do when making cold calls!
+We hope these help you to get some ideas of either what to do or what not to do from these cold calling examples!